7 Powerful Ways to Upgrade Your Email Marketing Campaigns

 If you want your welcome email’s message to spread, include social sharing options.
 Let your recipients easily share what you said with their friends and followers.
 Let them spread the word about your blog, product, or service.

-When you allow social sharing options in your emails, even beyond the welcome, you increase your audience size simply through word-of-mouth.
+When you allow social sharing options in your emails, even beyond the welcome, you increase your audience size through word-of-mouth.
 WOM is one of the best ways to get attention, so give your loyal subscribers the power to spread your message.

 2) Segmentation for Personalization